MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 Scenario

 Contoso Pharmaceuticals works Trey Research Inc. as part of their R&D Department.
-Trey Research employees will need to access the research reporting application provided by Contoso Pharmaceuticals.
+Trey Research employees need to access the research reporting application provided by Contoso Pharmaceuticals.

--   Contoso Pharmaceuticals will be in an independent tenant, where we have configured a custom domain scontoso.com.
+-   Contoso Pharmaceuticals are in an independent tenant, to have configured a custom domain.

--   We have invited an external user:  to the Contoso Pharmaceuticals tenant.
+-   Invited an external user:  to the Contoso Pharmaceuticals tenant.
-    This user has accepted the invitation and can access resources that will be shared.
+    This user has accepted the invitation and can access resources that are shared.

--   We have published some App Proxy applications, and in this scenario, we will use SQL Reporting Services app, which is a reporting component for System Center Service Manager.
+-   Published of an application via App Proxy, and in this scenario, as an example to use MIM Service and Portal for guest user to participate in MIM Process, Example Helpdesk scenarios.

 ## Create the Graph Management Agent

-Note: Before creating connector make sure you have reviewed the [Graph Management Agent](microsoft-identity-manager-2016-connector-graph.md).
+Note: Before creating connector make sure, you have reviewed the [Graph Management Agent](microsoft-identity-manager-2016-connector-graph.md).

 In the Synchronization Service Manager UI, select **Connectors** and **Create**.